fluxio/flux-sdk-js/docs/tutorial/Chapter-1.md

 }
 ```

-You’ll need to set flux_client_id to the client ID you created for your app in [Before You Begin](#bookmark=id.yq0dw854u2un).
+You'll need to set flux_client_id to the client ID you created for your app in [Before You Begin](#bookmark=id.yq0dw854u2un).
 For now, the config above assumes you will want to develop on localhost port 8080.
-If you’re using a different host or port, you’ll need to add it to the list of valid "post-authorization" URLs for your app (using the [Flux App Manager](https://flux.io/developer/apps)).
+If you're using a different host or port, you'll need to add it to the list of valid "post-authorization" URLs for your app (using the [Flux App Manager](https://flux.io/developer/apps)).

 Now, add the following to a new file, "index.html":